madeso/bookshelf/content/books/97things/thing_07.md

 +++
-title = "Beware the Share"
+title = "7: Beware the Share"
 weight = 7
 +++